Updated September 26, 2023

-Here's what IngramSpark's publisher compensation calculator looks like and the results for my 6x9, 280-page paperback book.
+Here's what IngramSpark's publisher compensation calculator looks like and the results for a 6x9, 200-page paperback book.

-So, based on the 40% of list price, here are the results for the same 6x9, 280-page paperback book.
+Here are the results for the same 6x9, 200-page paperback book:

 - List price is $14.99, which is the same on both platforms, minus